telerik/blazor-docs/accessibility/accessibility-swatch.md

 You can test the accessibility swatch in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview) - it is initially selected in the `Change Theme` menu.

+# Default Ocean Blue Accessibility Swatch

+The Default Ocean Blue Accessibility Swatch is built on top of [Ocean Blue](#ocean-blue-accessibility-swatch).
+The difference is that it has contrast focus indicators and is compliant with WCAG requirements.

+You can test the accessibility swatch in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview) - select the `Default Ocean Blue` option in the `Change Theme` dropdown menu.

+> **Limitations:** ColorPalette fails WCAG success criteria 1.4.11. - "Non-text contrast for the focus indicator on its items".

-Telerik UI for Blazor distributes the Default Ocean Blue theme swatch via several resources.
+Telerik UI for Blazor distributes the Default Ocean Blue theme and the Ocean Blue theme swatches via several resources.
 Read more in the [Swatch Distribution]({%slug themes-swatch-distribution%}) article.

-In addition, it is also available in:
+In addition, both themes are also available in:

 * [Themes CDN]({%slug themes-swatches%}#built-in-themes-and-swatches-list)
 * [ThemeBuilder](https://themebuilderapp.telerik.com)&mdash;for testing and [color customization]({%slug themes-custom%})